-Becoming a Model Thinker: My Interview with Professor Scott Page [The Knowledge Project Ep. #55]
+Becoming a Model Thinker with Scott Page [The Knowledge Project Ep. #55]

 Scott Page, author and Professor of Complex Systems at the University of Michigan, explains the power of mental models.
 If you want to better understand how we see the world, uncover creative solutions, or solve complex problems this episode is for you.